Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec03.md

 ![](https://jalammar.github.io/images/t/transformer_multi-headed_self-attention-recap.png)

-This [blog]([The Illustrated Transformer – Jay Alammar – Visualizing machine learning one concept at a time. (jalammar.github.io)](https://jalammar.github.io/illustrated-transformer/)) explains these mechanisms in-depth for interested readers.
+This [blog](https://jalammar.github.io/illustrated-transformer/)explains these mechanisms in-depth for interested readers.
 In summary, the functions of the encoder is visualized as

 ![](https://jalammar.github.io/images/t/transformer_resideual_layer_norm_3.png)